wyllys66/solartools/README.md

 When macOS prompts for Input Monitoring, toggle **SolarBar** on under *System Settings → Privacy & Security → Input Monitoring*, then quit and reopen the app once.

+**NOTE**
+If the app does not display any updates, click the light test button on the K750 keyboard to trigger an update.

 ### Start automatically at login

 Pick either: